nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `find [task/lesson] [KEYWORD]`
 * `find task` will only display results that are tasks
 * `find lesson` will only display results that are lessons
-* `KEYWORD` refers to the word that you intend to find matching tasks and lessons for, non case-sensitive
+* `KEYWORD` refers to the word that you intend to find matching tasks and lessons for, not case-sensitive

 Example usage: